arule11/Group12/README.md

 1. Clone entire directory to a new desktop folder.
 2. In the console, direct to the desktop folder using cd <filepath>
-3. Install JavaFX using either of the following commands:

-Linux/Mac:  javac -cp .:jrxrt.jar *.java
-Windows:  javac -cp .;jrxrt.jar *.java

-4. Use command --> javac Console/*.java
+3. Use command --> javac Console/*.java
-5. Use command --> javac -classpath .
+4. Use command --> javac -classpath .
 GUI/*.java
-6. To play Console version, use command --> java Console.Game
+5. To play Console version, use command --> java Console.Game
-7. To play GUI version, use command --> java GUI.GUI
+6. To play GUI version, use command --> java GUI.GUI

 ## Requirements